JRRS1982/API-Request/README.md

 * RSpec - for testing
 * Simplecov - for test coverage
 * Rubocop version 0.65.0 - for style linting
+* Webmock gem - mocking requests
+* Rest-client gem - making http requests
+* Json gem - so we can parse the JSON file from the API
+* Pry gem - debugging helper

 #### API's Used

 Documentation for the Github API which we interacted with can be found [here](https://developer.github.com/v3/)

-Of note is that the API is ok with requests to it, but it limits requests to 30 a minute for searches.
-So if I have lots of requests though tests getting data from the API I may block my connection.
+Of note is that the API limits requests to 30 searches a minute.
+So if I have lots of requests though tests, getting data from the API I may block my connection.

 ### <a name="installation">Installation: how it works</a>